dazuma/toys/toys/README.md

 benefit in readability and maintainability.
 For an example, see the [Toys file for the Toys gem itself](https://github.com/dazuma/toys/blob/main/toys/.toys/.toys.rb).
 It contains Toys scripts that I use to develop, test, and release Toys itself.
 Yes, Toys is self-hosted.
-You'll notice most of this Toys file consists of template expansions.
+You'll notice much of this Toys file consists of template expansions.
 Toys provides templates for a lot of common build, test, and release tasks for Ruby projects.